 - Eat nutritious protein rich foods

 - Supplement the medical detox with massage, IV vitamin therapy or yoga

 - Prepare your home by ridding it of all alcohol and drugs, as well as any other substances that can be accessed for recreational drug use.

 Kinkaid Private Care Can Help With Drug Detox at Home Tips

 Kinkaid Private Care coordinates private nurse service that provides discreet and confidential drug detox in the comfort of your home.
-Our highly trained detox nurses will safely guide you through the stages of detox and withdrawal, and aim to make the experience as comfortable as possible.
+Our coordinated highly trained detox nurses will safely guide you through the stages of detox and withdrawal, and aim to make the experience as comfortable as possible.
 For more information about this compassionate and supportive medical detox service, please contact Kinkaid Private Care today at (877) 388-6373.